QwikDev/astro/README.md

 });
 ```

-With Qwik-React, we can "qwikify" our React components, and use them in our Qwik application, even nesting Qwik and React components outside of an Astro file!
+The Qwik-React integration allows you to use React components directly in Qwik.

-> You do not need to specify an include property with qwikReact.
+> You do not need to specify an include property with Qwik-React.

 [Here's an example](https://github.com/thejackshelton/qwik-react-astro-template) of a React component with the `qwik-react` integration.